Unlocking the Secrets to Finding your Dream Home and Buying a Property in London

 The exchange of contracts is when the buyer and seller are legally bound to complete the sale.
 It’s usual to have a period of between 2 and 4 weeks between exchange and completion, to allow time to organise funding and for the buyer to move out.

-The buyer will pay a deposit at this stage, which is usually 10% of the property price but can be more if the mortgage lender insists on it.
+of the property price but can be more if the mortgage lender insists on it.
 Deposits are paid by bankers’ draft or telegraphic transfer.
 The deposit is held by the seller’s conveyancer until completion.

 Once contracts have been exchanged, neither party can back out of the sale without significant financial penalties, so it’s important to be absolutely sure you want to go ahead before you exchange.